tas09009/Wrec-API/README.md

 ## API Endpoints

-TO DO: Add documentation in [Swagger](https://swagger.io/).
+Documentation will be created in [Swagger](https://swagger.io/).
 For now, here is a quick guide:

 User Navigation
 - Registration - *need to add*